 In other words, your body is not happy about this situation.
 It interprets it as a stressful thing and does its best to cope until all the sugar is processed away.

 Your brain, on the other hand, is happy about the excess sugar, at least for a short time.
 As soon as you take a bite of that piece of chocolate cake or scoop of ice cream, the brain releases dopamine, which is a neurotransmitter that regulates the brain’s reward and pleasure centers.

 Dopamine can work against us, however, during a sugar binge.
 Extra sugary treats can create a “sugar high” in the brain, making you feel so good that all you can think about is when you might feel that good again.
 In fact, some scientific studies have found that sugar can be just as addictive as illegal drugs like cocaine.

 In a 2008 study, for instance, researchers found that sugar binges and cravings were related to changes in the brain, including changes affecting dopamine, that were similar to changes that occur with addictive drugs.
-In a 2013 study, scientists found that sugar could not only substitute for addictive drugs like cocaine but could be “even more rewarding and attractive.”
+Moreover, in a 2013 study, scientists found that sugar could not only substitute for addictive drugs like cocaine but could be “even more rewarding and attractive.”